This post may contain affiliate links. Please see our disclosure policy.

 Oven Version

-- Sprinkle the yeast over the water and mix in the honey.
+- Sprinkle 1 tablespoon active dry yeast over 1½ cups warm water and mix in the ⅓ cup honey.
 Let that sit for 5 minutes, or until the mixture gets creamy and a bit bubbly.

-- In a large mixing bowl or bowl fitted for a stand mixer, mix together salt, vital wheat gluten, and 3 cups of flour.
+- In a large mixing bowl or bowl fitted for a stand mixer, mix together 2 teaspoons kosher salt, ¼ cup vital wheat gluten, and 3 cups of flour.

-- Add the oil to the water mixture.
+- Add ⅓ cup extra virgin olive oil to the water mixture.
 Make a well in the flour mixture and pour in the water mixture.

 - Mix by hand with a wooden spoon or on low speed using the stand mixer fitted with a dough hook, until the flour is completely moistened.